PseudoKnight/CHNaughty/README.md

 Accepts an array of pages or the player hand (MAIN_HAND, OFF_HAND) in which an existing book resides.
 All pages must be either raw JSON or strings.
 If the JSON is not formatted correctly, it will fall back to string output.
 Throws IllegalArgumentException if no written book resides in the given hand.

-### relative_teleport([player], locationArray)
-Sets the player location relative to where they are on their client.
-This can be used for smooth teleportation.

 ### psleep([player], bedLocation, [force])
 Sets the player sleeping at the specified bed location.